Friday, January 11, 2013

 And David laid up these words in his heart, and was sore afraid of Achish the king of Gath.

-So, what did David do when he was afraid for his life and seeming cornered?
+So, what did David do when he was afraid for his life and seemingly cornered?
 He acted as a madman.

 And he changed his behaviour before them, and feigned himself mad in their hands, and scrabbled on the doors of the gate, and let his spittle fall down upon his beard.
 [1Sam 21:10, 13-14]